 Vance emphasizes the need to address systemic issues rather than blaming individuals for homelessness.

-Share & report
+Share

-More from J.D.
-Vance
+More from JD Vance